hjoshi9/GB_kinetics/docs/source/example_gbkinetics.rst

 GB Kinetics Example
 =============================

 This example demonstrates how to run the GB kinetics script and walks through where the results are stored.
+For this example, we focus on a :math:`\Sigma` 17[001](410) STGB in Copper (Cu) with box length along the GB = 8 x GB period and box length along tilt axis = 4 x CSL length along tilt axis.

 - Open GB_kinetics.py and input Gb information, displacements recorded earlier and parameters for optimal transport calculations.
 Start with specifing the parameters required to identify the material and GB such as sigma number, misorientation, inclination, material symbol, and tilt axis. ``size_along_gb_period`` determines the length of the box along the gb period.
 The length of the box generated is 2*period*size_along_gb_period. ``size_along_tilt_axis`` determines the length of the box along the tilt axis.
 The length of the box generated is 2*(CSL length along tilt axis)*size_along_tilt_axis. ``lattive_Vectors`` determine what crystal system is under consideration.